-- There must be 3 x Prone Only shots within a UKAHFT course.
-Prone Only shots can be any target with any Hit Zone size - 10mm of Target Faceplate metal must be visible by the Competitor around the entire circumference of the Targets Hit Zone irrespective of which side of the peg the shot is taken from.
+- There must be no more than 3 x Prone Only shots within a UKAHFT course.
+Prone Only shots can be any target with any Hit Zone size.
+These targets must be signed appropriately, and they may not be shot kneeling or standing, except when standing by Sticks-class shooters. - 10mm of Target Faceplate metal must be visible by the Competitor around the entire circumference of the Targets Hit Zone irrespective of which side of the peg the shot is taken from.
 The conditions in which this is determined against are that; the Competitor must be in direct contact with the peg and the centre of their rifles barrel must not be any more than 120mm from the corresponding edge of the peg - For Elevated and Decline shots refer to Section 12 - It is advised that where possible targets can be shot from the prone position using a closed fist in contact with the ground as a support with the rifle butt grounded.
 However, shots requiring the Competitor to move their supporting hand on the peg into a more conventional prone position are permitted providing that consideration is given to; Competitors using rifles with fore-ends that are shallower than the maximum permissible measurement as mentioned in Section 5.1 - o Junior Competitors and Competitors with a smaller physical stature - That the position of the target placement does not place undue physical stress on Competitors when they are in the required position for short periods of - That the maximum permissible angle is not exceeded (as described in more detail below) - Shots which are placed in elevated positions must be placed, to allow as far as reasonably practicable the Competitor to take the shot comfortably.
 It is advised that for these types of shots that the Competitors rifle butt can maintain contact with the ground.
 Elevated shots are discussed in depth in Section 12.1.1 - Target placement will be assessed for suitability of use by UKAHFT designated Course Vetter(s) prior to the shoot as per Section 15 during the vetting process.
 The Course Vetter's decision is final and any requests for alterations will take into account the above elements as well as any additional contributing factors that they feel negatively impacts all Competitors.